How to preserve and share data in data repositories?

 Basic tips

-• Check the list of repositories recommended by your journal/publisher.
+- Check the list of repositories recommended by your journal/publisher.
 Many journals and publishers with data sharing policies recommend, and for some data types even require, the use of specific repositories.
-For example, see the list of recommended repositories from Springer Nature or PLOS.
-Also funders might recommend data repositories (Open Research Europe).
+For example, see the list of recommended repositories from Springer Nature, PLOS or Open Research Europe.
+Also funders might recommend data repositories (NIH-supported scientific data repositories).

-• Check data portals that bring together data from different data repositories (e.g. EOSC Portal).
+- Check data portals that bring together data from different data repositories (e.g. EU Node of EOSC).

 Additional considerations